aaron-grau/curic/react/projects/todos/README.md

 Your API utilities are what actually make the `$.ajax` requests that will hit your backend and fetch or (eventually) update your data.
 They will be called by your middleware, and the data they receive will be passed on to your store.
-In general, these utility functions will accept two arguments:
+In general, these utility functions accept two arguments:
   + a callback to run if the request is successful
   + a callback to run in case of an error

+Let's write our Todo API Util.

 + Create a file `util/todo_api_util.js`.
 + Write a function that accepts a `success` argument and passes that function as the success callback to a `$.ajax` call.